-On the other side, it feels great to leave the mainstream story and be a part of the alternative one.
+On the other side, it feels great to reject the mainstream story and be a part of the alternative one.
 (6)

 Diet is, along with physical activity, a segment of life we can have most influence on regarding health conservation and improvement, so we rely on it the most.

-There are many reasons for dietary myths being widespread:
+There are many reasons for dietary myths being this widespread:

 A huge amount of scientific research.
-Way too much low-quality ones.
+Way too much low-quality research.

-A huge amount of their interpretations.
+A huge amount of its interpretations.
 Too few careful ones, and too many absolute, wrong, and questionable ones.